Ismar Littmann Art Collection

 The art collection of Ismar Littmann (1878–1934), a German lawyer who lived in Breslau, comprised 347 paintings and watercolors and 5,814 drawings from artists such as Lovis Corinth, Max Pechstein, Erich Heckel, Max Liebermann, Käthe Kollwitz, Lucien Adrion, and Otto Mueller.

 Collector

-Ismar Littmann was a patron of cultural life in Wroclaw.
+Ismar Littmann was a patron of cultural life in Breslau.
 He supported young artists, helped found the local Jewish Museum, served as a board member of the "Society of Friends of Art", and promoted modern art.

 Nazi persecution

 After the Nazis came to power in 1933, Littmann was persecuted because he was Jewish.
 Banned from practicing law, socially and politically marginalized, and economically devastated, he died by suicide in 1934.

 Forced sales and Gestapo seizures

 To survive, Littmann's widow Käthe Littmann was forced to sell her possessions, including 156 works which were to be sold through the Max Perl auction house in Berlin.
 Two days before the auction, however, 64 works, including 18 from the Littmann collection, were confiscated by the Gestapo because of "typical cultural Bolshevik depiction of a pornographic character".
 The remaining 182 works were auctioned on February 26 and 27, 1935, but many were not sold and it is not known what became of them.

 The 64 confiscated pictures were transferred to the Nationalgalerie in Berlin.
 The museum director, Eberhard Hanfstaengl, selected four paintings from the Littmann collection, and 14 watercolors for storage.
-The remaining works were said to have been burned on March 20, 1936 in the heating system of the Kronprinzenpalais.
+The remaining works were said to have been burned on March 20, 1936, in the heating system of the Kronprinzenpalais.
 In 1937, four paintings from the Littmann collection were displayed at the infamous Nazi "Degenerate Art" exhibition in Munich, after which some were sold to raise cash for the Nazi regime.